What TV is best for PS5 and Xbox Series X?

 What about input lag?

 One thing missing from the chart above is any listing for input lag, or how long it takes for the TV to create an image.
 If this is too high, there's a delay between when you press a button on the controller, and when that action appears on screen.
-In many games, like shooters, platformers, and more, timing is crucial, and a TV with high input lag could negatively impact your ability to pwn noobs.
+In many games, like shooters or platformers, timing is crucial, and a TV with high input lag could negatively impact your ability to pwn n00bs.

 As a longtime gamer myself, I can easily notice the difference between high (greater than 100ms) and low (sub-30ms) lag.
 The good news is, most modern TVs have input lag that's low enough that most people won't notice it.
 Largely gone are the days of 100-plus millisecond input lags… at least when you enable game mode.